mindgruve/initr/README.md

 Initr was built to simplify working with jQuery and custom code for multi-page websites.

+View the [initr-sample](https://github.com/mindgruve/initr-sample) repo for a complete, working demo.

 Built by [Chris Kihneman](http://ckihneman.github.com/) at [Mindgruve](http://mindgruve.com/).

 ## Why did you make it?